|

 The unfortunate problem for our breed, besides the disorder itself, is that it is "late onset" which means that it doesn't manifest until the dogs are older, typically 4 to 8 years old.

-More information about the Linked Marker Test for Fanconi can be found on the Basenji Club of America's website:
+More information about the new direct gene test for Fanconi can be found on the Basenji Club of America's website:

 PROGRESSIVE RETINAL ATROPHY (PRA)